bacalhau-project/bacalhau/docs/next-steps/gpu.md

 The following limitations currently exist within Bacalhau.
 Bacalhau supports:

-* NVIDIA GPUs only
+* NVIDIA, Intel or AMD GPUs only
-* a single GPU only
-* the Docker executor only
+* GPUs for the Docker executor only